TriumphLLC/Blend4Web/deploy/doc/en/_sources/audio.txt

    :align: center
    :width: 100%

-Enabling it shows equalizer interface that contains various parameters of the Speakers present in the scene.
+Enabling it shows an equalizer interface that contains various parameters of the Speakers present in the scene.

 .. image:: src_images/audio/audio_mixer_parameters.png
    :align: center